BACK YARD

 My 24th Great Grandmother

-Even in my terrible, anti-religious, Catholic-hating, abusive and horrible childhood, I felt His call, and I just know that all those ancestor saints were participating.
-So - they are all part of my world today and it is to them that I credit anything I am able to accomplish in my solitary monastic endeavor here, as an urban hermit without visible means of spiritual support.
+Even in my terrible, anti-religious, Catholic-hating, abusive and horrible childhood, I felt His call, and I have a strong feeling that all those ancestor saints were participating.
+So - they are all part of my world today and it is to all of them, and the entire Heavenly Court, that I credit anything I am able to accomplish in my solitary monastic endeavor here, as an urban hermit without visible means of spiritual support.

 It is my belief that it is important to have a personal story that one tells oneself in order to continue to hang onto the singular monastic ideal.
 However you see yourself in relation to the Divine should be something that gives you courage and resourcefulness, as well as confidence.
-There will be a particular orientation or story line that establishes and gives solidity to the contemplative vocation for oneself.
+There will be a particular orientation or a focus on one aspect of your family history that establishes and gives solidity to the contemplative vocation for oneself.

 Saint Rose of Lima

 Solidly in my deliberations about how I ended up as a Catholic hermit, is the strong feeling that Satan was sure of me - sure that I would be his - because he had managed to disappoint, distract and detach my ancestors on both sides of the family, back to about the level of my 2nd and 3rd great grandparents, away from the Catholic Church.
-He was thrilled to capture the descendants of all those saints, snatching them from the solidly Catholic family tree, and luring them across the sea to the new world.
+He was thrilled to capture the descendants of all those saints he had snatched from the solidly Catholic family tree, and then lured them across the sea to the new world.

-These 2nd and 3rd great grandparents were the immigrant generations.
-It appears that, for the most part, when these people sailed to America, they left their religion behind them, and all of them were Catholic, except for a number of "Church of England" people.
+These 2nd and 3rd great grandparents were the immigrant generations of my family tree.
+It appears that, for the most part, when these people sailed to America, they left their religion behind them, and all of them were Catholic, except for a few "Church of England" people.
 Some of them were descendants of saints, such as Saint Margaret of Scotland, Queen and wife of Saint Malcolm of Scotland, and Saint Olga of Kyiv, "Equal to the Apostles," patron saint of converts, and my 34th great grandmother.

 Saint Olga of Kyiv